pcprinz/loxer/documentation/index.md

 In order to occupy a stream itself, the corresponding output log is passed to the callback.

 ### Output logs
 To symbolize that the logs are more than just simple messages, they are named `* Lox`.
 There are two different types.
-In addition to the original message and item parameters, the [`OutputLox`](https://pcprinz.github.io/loxer/classes/Logs.OutputLox.html) contains the declared properties level, highlight and module, a time stamp and properties that arise from the box layout. [`ErrorLox`](https://pcprinz.github.io/loxer/classes/Logs.ErrorLox.html) have the same properties, but also carry information such as the `Error` that has occurred and properties that represent the log status during the occurrence of the error.
+In addition to the original message and item parameters, the [`OutputLox`][outputLox] contains the declared properties level, highlight and module, a time stamp and properties that arise from the box layout. [`ErrorLox`][errorLox] have the same properties, but also carry information such as the `Error` that has occurred and properties that represent the log status during the occurrence of the error.

-###### OutputLox
+###### [OutputLox][outputLox]
 ```typescript
 {
   /** the internal identifier of the log */